26thavenue/json_parser/README.md

 - Create the Token struct and the different Token types
 - Create the lexer
-- Create a parser (Used the Packrat parsing)
+- Create a parser (Used the recursive descent parsing parsing)
 - Test your code

+## V2
+- Use the packrat parsing